Papatoetoe High School Enrolment

-In accordance with the Education Act 1989, the Ministry of Education has informed the Papatoetoe High School Board of Trustees that it is their view that the school continues to need an enrolment scheme to avoid overcrowding.
+In accordance with the Education and Training Act 2020, the Ministry of Education has informed the Papatoetoe High School Board that it is their view that the school continues to need an enrolment scheme to avoid overcrowding.

 The school's scheme is designed with the following objectives.